 I want to discuss two questions.
 The first may seem rather obvious, but it's vital.

-- A. How does salvation occur?
-Three are basically three different options. - 1.
-Option #1: Man does it on his own.
+A. How does salvation occur?
+Three are basically three options.

+- 1. Option #1: Man does it on his own.
 That's what some say.
 Ask the self-made man where his hope lies, and he'll talk about his favorite subject, himself. - 2.
 Option #2: God makes it possible, but man makes it happen.
-This view is huge in fundamental, evangelical churches.
-The emphasis is on man's free will.
-Salvation isn't something God accomplished at the cross, merely something He made possible.
-And so the preacher will say at the invitation, "Oh sinner, Jesus died for you.
-There's nothing else God can do for you.
-Now it's up to you.
-You must make the decision.
-As far as salvation goes, the ball is now in your court."
-And so the invitation hymn goes on and on, verse after verse, waiting for the sinner to respond. - 3.
-Option #3: God makes it possible AND makes it happen.
+This view is quite popular in many fundamental, evangelical churches.
+Salvation isn't something God accomplished at the cross, rather, it's something He made possible.
+With the emphasis on man's free will, the preacher will give this sort of invitation:

+"Oh sinner, Jesus died for you.
+He provided a way for you to be saved, but now it's up to you.
+He is waiting, broken-hearted.
+You must make the decision."
+And so the invitation hymn goes on and on, verse after verse, waiting for the sinner to respond.

+3. Option #3: God makes it possible AND makes it happen.
 There are actually a couple of sub-sets to this option.
 For some it leads to fatalism.
 Like the pastor who told the father of modern missions, William Carey, "Young man, if God wants to save the heathen in India, He doesn't need your help."

 But that type of thinking ignores too many Bible texts which make it clear that God's sovereignty doesn't cancel out human responsibility.
-Rather, it enables it.
-God made salvation possible and He makes it happen by sending out gospel preachers and by granting sinners faith to embrace the message they hear.
+To the contrary, it enables it.
+God made salvation possible and He makes it happen, by sending out gospel preachers, and by convicting sinners and granting them faith to embrace the message they hear.

 Does the Bible teach free will?
 The answer is yes.
 It teaches that God has a free will and can do whatever He wants.
 What about man?
 Is he free to do whatever he wants?
 What did we just see in Ephesians 2?
 Yes, he's free to do what he wants, but that's his problem.
 He doesn't want to do what God wants Him to do.
 He's dead, deluded, and doomed.
-He doesn't want Christ to rule his life, for he'd rather do that himself.
-Then sinner's only hope, then, is for God to intervene, not just by providing salvation, but also by giving him a heart that wants that salvation.
+He doesn't want Christ to rule his life, for he'd rather do that himself, all the way to an eternal hell.

+Since that's true, the sinner's only hope is for God to intervene, not just by offering him the gift of salvation, but also by giving him a heart that wants to receive it.

 - B. Why does it matter?
-Here are eight implications of God-centered conversion. - 1.
+Here are eight implications of sovereign grace. - 1.
 It affects how we view lost people.
 Think about the unsaved person that works next to you, or sits in class next to you.
 What's true of him or her?
 Brothers and sisters, while that person may offend you with their vulgar speech and actions, please remember they are what we once were and still would be apart from grace.
 They are dead in their sins, and deluded, and doomed.
-They are not the enemy, but helpless victims of the enemy that once enslaved us too.
-They need our compassion, and they need the good news that set us free.

-2. It affects how we view ourselves.
+They are not the enemy, but helpless victims of the same enemy that once enslaved us.
+They need our compassion, and they need to hear the same good news that set us free. - 2.
+It affects how we view ourselves.
 Who are we?
 We are saved people.
 That means we're not smarter than other people, not inherently better than other people, and not merely more religious than other people.
 We are people who have been saved.